dart-lang/language/working/0216 - constructor tearoffs/proposal.md

 * 2.3: Include `F<Type>` as an expression, specify tear-offs from type aliases.
 * 2.4: Only allow tear-offs of declarations and instance methods, not arbitrary functions.
 Specify disambiguation strategy for parsing ambiguities.
 * 2.5: Elaborate on instance member tear-offs.
+* 2.6: Elaborate on constructor name clashes and alias tear-off identity.